3dbeb41841bfbfcc24d55143816cf7f1/html-dom/README.md

 ####Relation to Big Goal
 - As full-stack developers we need to be familiar with HTML and the DOM.

-####Agenda
-- Hook
-- HTML and DOM Overview
-- Send them code for walk thru/code along of tags
-- LAB #1 - give them energy exercise (pair up) or have them build their post-WDI future page
-- Walk thru HTML5 & boilerplate
-- LAB #2 - have them try to convert their post-WDI future page to HTML 5 boilerplate
-- If there's time touch on Accessibility (at the bottom)

 ###Hook
 Using Inspector, alter a webpage to add a funny headline using Gerry as an example.